SPARC-FAIR-Codeathon/2024-team-8/README.md

 <br/>
 After training the surrogate model, users can parameterize the RL process by selecting from a range of popular RL algorithms such as A2C, DDPG, DQN, HER, PPO, SAC, and TD3, along with their respective policies.
 The tool supports detailed customization, including choosing the type of action space (discrete or continuous), specifying value ranges, and setting the number of actions for discrete spaces.

-#### SPARC.RL Train Agent Node
+### SPARC.RL Train Agent Node

-##### Paramterize Reinforcement Learning
+#### Paramterize Reinforcement Learning
 The SPARC.RL Train Agent node is designed to allow various aspects of the reinforcement learning setup and testing process to be parameterized.
 Environment settings, such as the choice between discrete or continuous action spaces and the number of parallel environments for training, can be adjusted.
 The path to the surrogate model and the specific heart rate targets used during testing are also configurable.
 PPO model parameters, including the policy type, number of training steps, batch size, and total timesteps, can be defined to optimize the training process.
 Additionally, testing parameters, such as the number of iterations and the interval for changing heart rate targets, can be customized.
 Finally, the paths for saving and loading trained models are configurable, enabling the script to be flexible and adaptable to different experimental needs.

 The reinforcement learning can be adjusted to ones needs by modifying the rl_config.ini file that is used as input to the SPARC.RL Train agent node.
-As example, the parameters used during the codeathon are printed below:
+As an example, the parameters used during the codeathon are provided below:

 ```
 [Environment]